-The nurses in both the intervention and control groups were first briefed on the study objectives and methods in a session and their informed consents were obtained.
+The nurses in both the intervention and control groups were first briefed on the study objectives and methods in a session and their written informed consents were obtained.
 They then completed the knowledge, attitude and performance questionnaires.
-The performance questionnaire was also completed for each nurse by the ward’s head-nurse , and the mean of the scores given by the nurses and the head-nurse was taken as the performance score of each subject.
+For each nurse the performance questionnaire was also completed by the ward’s head-nurse.
+This questionnaire was same as that completed by nurses, but with appropriate verbs .
+The mean of the scores given by the nurses and the head-nurse was taken as the performance score of each subject.
 The intervention group was divided into five groups of nine, and four two-hour group reflection sessions were held for each group.
 In each session, two scenarios about observing ethical codes were discussed and reflected on.
 The scenarios were based on the researchers' experiences and the Nursing Codes of Ethics and used the available resources and were approved by 12 professors at the school of nursing.
 These scenarios included clinically-tangible issues with which the personnel were faced on a daily basis and included topics such as the importance of obtaining informed consent, respect for the privacy of the patients and their confidentiality, preserving their right to autonomy and decision-making, respect for the patients' personal beliefs, preserving their right to choose to continue the treatment and choose a nurse, the respectful treatment of the patients and other colleagues, and refraining from the commercial promotion of any particular products.
 Seven questions were posed at the end of each scenario that debated and assessed the subjects’ understandings, feelings, views and perspectives and potential decisions.

 The reflection sessions were guided by the group leader (researcher) according to the Gibbs model.
 Gibbs’ reflective circle involves description, feeling, evaluation, analysis, conclusion and action plan (32).
 In line with this model, questions were asked about each scenario and put to debate.
 All the principles of group dynamics were fully observed.
 The control group also received a two-hour lecture by the researcher on issues related to nursing codes of ethics along with a Q&A and a slide show.
 The posttest was held in the intervention and control groups one month after the last session of group reflection.
 Moreover, the nurses’ performance was assessed by their ward head-nurse, and the mean score of their performance was determined.
-To blind the study, the distribution and collection of the questionnaires and the statistical analysis of their data were performed by people blinded to the grouping.
+To blind the study, the distribution and collection of the questionnaires and the statistical analysis of their data were performed by research assisstants blinded to the grouping.
 By the end of the educational intervention and after the posttest, all the participants in both groups were given the discussed scenarios and an educational booklet and a book on nursing ethics.

 Ethical considerations This study was approved by the research ethics committee of Shiraz University of Medical Sciences (No: IR.SUMS.REC.1395.19).
 It was also registered in the Iranian Registry of Clinical Trials (No: IRCT2016050217546N5).
-After receiving explanations about the study, all participants signed a written consent form.
+After receiving explanations about the study, all participants signed a written consent form in Persian.
 They were assured that rejecting participation in the study would have no effect on their professional status and their data would be kept confidential and anonymous.

 Statistical analysis Data were analyzed by the software SPSS version 21.0 for Windows software package.
 Descriptive statistics were used to describe the characteristics of nurses and for comparisons between groups, chi-square, and independent-samples t-test were used.
 For all tests, results were considered statistically significant at p < 0.05.